 I am a professional musician and violin teacher in Victoria B.C.

 Some of my earliest childhood memories are of playing the violin the thrill of my first concert, the first time I played my favourite concerto, and the frustrations of beginning to learn an instrument.
 Gradually through lessons and daily practice I began to control and master the subtle technicalities of the violin.
 Soon I was hooked.
 I remember lying on the floor of my bedroom, violin propped beside me, pumping classical music through the stereo, feeling the vibrations through the floor.

 While I have obtained my Royal Conservatory of Music (RCM) Grade 10 violin certification and Grade 6 piano, as well as Suzuki Association of Americas (SAA) approved teacher training, it was music history classes that first sparked my intrigue of history.
-This soon became an obsession with the ancient history of the Greeks and Romans.
+This soon became a keen interest with the ancient history of the Greeks and Romans.
 So while my love of the violin never left, I chose to expand my horizons.
 I spent my degree in university delving into every manuscript and class I could take on Greece and Rome.
 From ancient ships to Greek myths, Latin and Greek language classes to tragedies and epic battles, I learned about the ancient civilizations of the world.